chase-c-dev/bank-project/README.md

 # bank-project

-Using object oriented programming in Java
+Using object oriented programming in Java, this program emulates basic bank operations like withdrawls and desposits.

-Emulates basic bank operations like withdrawls and desposits
+This program is ran and operated via a terminal